 speaker

 Thank you.
 We will now take questions from the telephone lines.
 If you have a question, please press star 1.
-You may cancel your question at any time by pressing star 2.
-So please press star 1 at this time if you have a question.
+You may cancel your question at any time by pressing star two.
+So please press star one at this time if you have a question.
 There will be a brief pause while the participants register for the questions.
 Thank you for your patience.
-The first question is from Jonathan Kelter from Petey Cowan.
-Please go ahead.
-Your line is now open.
+The first question is from Jonathan Kelcher from TD Cowan.
+Please go ahead, your line is now open.

 speaker

-Thanks.
-Good morning.
-The first question, just on the slowdown in reno activity that you guys are doing this year that you're saying it's due to market conditions, is that a function of some new supplies still being absorbed in, say, Oklahoma or Dallas, or is that more of just an affordability for tenants issue where you can't just get your, you're not getting the rents to just anyone.
-You're just not getting the rents to justify the rentals.
+Thanks, good morning.
+First question, just on the slowdown in reno activity that you guys are doing this year that you're saying it's due to market conditions, is that a function of some new supplies still being absorbed in, say, Oklahoma or Dallas, or is that more of just an affordability for tenants? issue where you're not getting the rents to justify the rentals.

 speaker

 Good morning, Jonathan.
 This is Scott.
 I think you said two things there.
 One of them was supply, and the other one was sort of larger economic conditions.
-I think in the sun belt right now, we're seeing supply, the deliveries being drawn out or the absorption of deliveries being drawn out.
+I think in the Sun Belt right now, we're seeing supply, the deliveries being drawn out, or the absorption of deliveries being drawn out.
 So that is one of the factors impacting the demand.
-And the second part is I think we're seeing some economic pressure on the middle America, and we hear that from our communities and our residents.
-And I think that is also impacting the value-add renovations in the sun belt.
-So, you know, conversely, in Cincinnati, our renovations that have started there are hitting all of our metrics.
-We're pleased with that, but on a blended basis, it is challenging in the sun belt.
+And the second part is I think we're seeing some economic pressure on the middle America.
+And we hear that from our communities and our residents.
+And I think that is also impacting the value-add renovations in the Sun Belt.
+Conversely, in Cincinnati, our renovations that have started there are hitting all of our metrics.
+We're pleased with that.
+But on a blended basis, it is challenging in the Sun Belt.

 speaker